EvanCastner/HCI-CG-Final/README.md

 ---

-### Next Steps (to edit later)
+### Next Steps
-- Finalize what the 3D scene will represent (robot, environment, visualization, etc.)
+- Create more objects to interact with
-- Add interactivity (camera controls, object animations, etc.)
+- Create a more advanced player character
-- Possibly integrate textures, lighting, or imported 3D models (.glb / .gltf)
+- Add difficulty to the level(s)

 ---